tudelft3d/geo2020/faq/index.md

 - - -

+### How to I pick a topic?

+Two options:

+  1. you like one MSc Geomatics staff and like her/his area of research?
+Contact directly that person to discuss a topic.
+  2. have a look a the [potiental topics](/potentialtopics/) offered and contact directly the person listed as daily supervisor and/or graduation professor.

 ### How long should my thesis be?

 As short as possible, but needs to cover everything that is asked in the criteria.